JosephChataignon/hAIckers-team/README.md

 kind of use case.
 The Groq and Meta combination for AI is also well executed, as it makes the application responsive and accurate at the same time.

+## How to run the app

+Simply import the repository in Snowflake Streamlit apps.
+You will need to give external access permissions for two
+URLs: 'api.pexels.com' and 'api.groq.com'.

+After that, just press Start.